-The pavilion is located at a junction between these two spaces and has the potential to serve both sides of the park.
+The pavilion, and the immediate landscape around it, can provide a great improvement to this connectivity.
 It is located in a central location and looks out in both directions.
 It has a Victorian design in keeping with the Formal Park, whilst it is functionally linked to the Recreation Ground.
+At present, however, it is underutilised and has limited visual or physical connections with the Formal Park.

-The aspiration for the pavilion is to find use for it on top of the existing usage that would better link it in with the users of both sides of the park.
+The aspiration for the pavilion is to find use for it on top of the existing usage that would better link in with the park.
+Connectivity improvements will be especially great if the eventual use of the pavilion serves both leisurely park users as well as organised groups.